 This American Universal machine (above) is the oldest piece in the collection—Westfall notes they aren't sure of its exact age.
 The machine, built by The American Floor Surfacing Machine Co., dates back to the 1920s.
 "It is chain-driven by a 1-hp, 110-volt, 11-Amp Repulsion Induction Motor made by The Jeannine Electric Co. in Toledo, Ohio," Westfall says.
 "The vacuum system is run by a leather belt."

-The Clarke E-17 Edger on display at P.A.W. (at right) was manufactured by Clarke in Muskegon, Mich., in the 1930s.
+The Clarke E-17 Edger on display at P.A.W. (above) was manufactured by Clarke in Muskegon, Mich., in the 1930s.
 "Its unique design adds quite a bit of weight to the machine," Westfall notes.
 "The information on this one is much more limited because it oddly lacks serial numbers of any kind."

-This particular Rapid Floor Resurfacer Improved Schlueter machine (above) is what Westfall calls "a true reflection of the spending-conscious contractor."
-It was manufactured by Lincoln-Schlueter Machine Inc. in Chicago and can be seen in an ad (top) from a January 1925 issue of "The Carpenter."
+This particular Rapid Floor Resurfacer Improved Schlueter machine (top) is what Westfall calls "a true reflection of the spending-conscious contractor."
+It was manufactured by Lincoln-Schlueter Machine Inc. in Chicago and can be seen in an ad (above) from a January 1925 issue of "The Carpenter."
 Over the years, the machine has picked up some new parts.
 "The motor is not original to the body of the machine, and a metal wall gang switch box has replaced the original switch," Westfall says.
 "In addition, a handmade belt cover is definitely one-of-a-kind and features many ripples and dents from shaping it out of two pieces of aluminum that have been welded together."